Upper-atmospheric lightning: Ghosts

-No scientific journal papers have been published on these phenomena, but their green glow has been speculated by observers to come from excited oxygen atoms, much as how auroras appear green.
+The first spectroscopy study to analyze the dynamics and chemistry of ghosts was led by the Atmospheric Electricity group of the Institute of Astrophysics of Andalusia (IAA).
+This experimental campaign reported the main contributors to the greenish hue of a single event recorded in 2019 to be atomic iron and nickel, molecular nitrogen and ionic molecular oxygen.
+A weak -but certain- contribution of atomic oxygen, and atomic sodium and ionic silicon were also detected.

 Gnomes

-A Gnome is a type of lightning that is a small, brief spike of light that points upward from a thunderstorm cloud's anvil top, caused as strong updrafts push moist air above the anvil.
+A gnome is a type of lightning that is a small, brief spike of light that points upward from a thunderstorm cloud's anvil top, caused as strong updrafts push moist air above the anvil.
 It lasts for only a few microseconds.
 It is about 200 meters wide, and is a maximum of 1 kilometer in height.
 Its color is unknown as it has only been observed in black-and-white footage.
 Most sources unofficially refer to them as "Gnomes".